-One of the most well-known percentage-based budgets is the Balanced Money Formula, which is detailed in All Your Worth by Elizabeth Warren and Amelia Warren Tyagi.
+One of the most well-known percentage-based budgets is the Balanced Money Formula, which is detailed in All Your Worth: The Ultimate Lifetime Money Plan* by Elizabeth Warren and Amelia Warren Tyagi.
 It is a recommendation of how much of your net income to spend in three areas: 50% on needs, 30% on wants, and 20% on savings and debt repayment.
 The 50% of net income to needs (defined as housing and transportation; contracted payments; and basic food, clothing, etc.) is emphasized as the category that tends to grow out of control and lead to financial stress in American households.

 Further reading: A Graduate Student’s Balanced Money Formula

 Dave Ramsey, a well-known get-out-of-debt financial guru, also makes budget category recommendations for his followers (after they have gotten out of non-mortgage debt).
 He lists percentage ranges for eight budget categories in addition to saving and giving, e.g., housing should be 25-35% of net income, food should be 10-15%, etc.

 Further reading: Starter Percentages for an Every Dollar Budget

 These percentage-based budget category suggestions are just that – recommendations based on what that particular expert has observed to work well for most American households.
 You will, of course, find your own levels of spending that feel comfortable for you.
 But these kinds of recommendations are great to compare with your current spending from time to time so that you can see if any category seems wildly out of line, especially if it’s a category you can adjust.